edgarcoime/Cthulhu/README.md

 docker ps
 ```

+Can look at the admin platform at [dashboard](http://localhost:15672).

+The default credentials are:

+- username: _guest_
+- password: _guest_

 ### 2. Start by using root Makefile

 The project is setup with a combination of make files